garethrowell/HTLN-Data-Package/README.md

 x 1.
 Finish Grolemund (2014) Hands-On Programming with R
 2. Complete R Tutorial - W3Schools
 3. Complete Wickham and Grolemund (2017) R for Data Science
-4. Take a deep dive into data visualization with Wickham's ggplot2: Elegant Graphics for Data Analysis (Use R!) on-line book

 Part II: Learn about processing EML with R and that data sharing is a good thing... x 1.
 Downloaded NPSdataverse packages for creating EML / data package